cupy/cupy/docs/source/tutorial/type_check.rst

 Therefore, ``numpy.sum(x_type.shape)`` fails.
 We need to evaluate this function lazily.

-The above example makes an error message like this:
+The above example produces an error message like this:

 .. testoutput::
    :options: -IGNORE_EXCEPTION_DETAIL